manuelbomi/Automating-Complex-Enterprise-Business-Financial-Decisions-Using-Agentic-AI-in-n8n/README.md

         ◦ (Optional) Google Calendar / Pinecone for extended enterprise use.
     4. Trigger the chat input node to start interacting with the Agent.

-### However, if the user prefers to build the agent in n8n from ground up, users can start with the primer here: https://github.com/manuelbomi/An-Enterprise-Agentic-AI-Primer-with-n8n
+#### However, if the user prefers to build the agent in n8n from ground up, users can start with the primer here: https://github.com/manuelbomi/An-Enterprise-Agentic-AI-Primer-with-n8n
-### Use the primer to build the Agent up to the calculator level shown below:
+#### Use the primer to build the Agent up to the calculator level shown below:

 <img width="707" height="381" alt="Image" src="https://github.com/user-attachments/assets/7ccaba39-b772-4454-85b3-5f008173cbc5" />
 ---

-### After accomplishing the primer workflow, then do the following brief steps to complete the agent:
+#### After accomplishing the primer workflow, then do the following brief steps to complete the agent:

-### Add Code Tool to the agent
+#### (i) Add Code Tool to the agent

 <img width="1366" height="768" alt="Image" src="https://github.com/user-attachments/assets/82ebf3d3-ace4-4763-beb9-c8a1633fd8a7" />
 ---

-### Increase the Agent's memory length
+#### (ii) Increase the Agent's memory length

 <img width="1366" height="768" alt="Image" src="https://github.com/user-attachments/assets/6ddeab15-17b3-4a78-a976-52dda120ac95" />

 ---

-### Obtain the enterprise financial/business Agent as shown below:
+#### Obtain the enterprise financial/business Agent as shown below:

 <img width="905" height="350" alt="Image" src="https://github.com/user-attachments/assets/0bc7915d-425f-410a-9893-3c1e66e8c9aa" />

 ---

 ## Future Extensions 🔮